 Register your overseas travel and/or residential details here.

-New Zealanders are advised to avoid all demonstrations, rallies and large public gatherings as they have the potential to turn violent with little warning.
+New Zealanders are advised to avoid all demonstrations, protests, political rallies and large public gatherings in Pakistan as they have the potential to turn violent with little warning.
 If you are in an area affected by demonstrations or violence, you should leave the area if it is safe to do so, or find a safe location, remain indoors and heed any local advice.

 General travel advice

-New Zealanders in Pakistan should have comprehensive medical and travel insurance policies in place that include provision for medical evacuation by air.
+New Zealanders in Pakistan should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.
 You should check that your travel insurance policy covers travel to Pakistan – exclusions may well apply.

 New Zealanders travelling or living in Pakistan are strongly encouraged to register their details with the Ministry of Foreign Affairs and Trade.